From loggers to joggers: The History of Lynn Valley

 While the rest of North Vancouver has vastly expanded and now abuts Lynn Valley’s very doorstep, our community is still nestled against second-growth mountain forests nearly as wild as those encountered by early pioneers.

 Lynn Valley residents live side-by-side with their history.
 Traces of the log flume – a wooden chute that used rushing water to transport shinglebolts down the mountainside – can still be seen from trails around Rice Lake; an old stone water trough sits near the junction of Mountain Highway and Lynn Valley Road in the heart of Lynn Valley.
-Those interested in learning more about our past – or contributing their own memories – should pop into the Community History Centre, located in one of the original Lynn Valley Elementary Schools on Institute Road, and operated by North Vancouver Museum and Archives.
-North Vancouver District also offers a historical tour of Lynn Valley here.
+Those interested in learning more about our past – or contributing their own memories – should pop into the Community History Centre, located in the original Lynn Valley Elementary School on Institute Road, and operated by Museum and Archives of North Vancouver.

 Below you’ll get a peek into Lynn Valley’s history with our “postcards from the past”.
 They are just some of the local landmarks that help today’s residents remember the pioneering spirit shown by our neighbours of long ago.